What will you find in this site?

 Stories

 The reference grammar focuses on the way the East Cree language has organized itself.
 Much like each biological species has its own genetic encoding, each language has its own way of realizing the creative possibilities of the human mind.
 A particular understanding of the world is encoded or grammaticalised in each language.
-For example, Cree divides most of its words into alive things and not-alive things.
+For example, Cree divides most of its words into animate (living) things and inanimate things.
 While you often worry in English or French about speaking in a sexist way, by saying he or she, in Cree you do not have that problem, since there is only a s/he.
 Members of a community are perceived as very important in Cree, so there are two ways of translating we, one meaning you and us, (chiiyaanuu) and another meaning us only, but not you (niiyaan).
 Often where in English you would have a noun, Cree will have a verb instead, indicating that the world is perceived more as made up of processes, than of static things.
 You will learn much more about these things in this site, and hopefully, if you are a Cree speaker, you will contribute more examples to our understanding and appreciation of the Cree language.
-The reference grammar will contain a database for the many Cree verb forms, complete with sounds, that will be active by the end of 2006.
+The reference grammar contains a database for the many Cree verb forms with sounds (this verb conjugation app is also connected to the dictionary).
+There is a Linguistic Atlas (www.atlas-ling.ca) featuring the sister languages of East Cree, as well as a section devoted to the Sounds of East Cree.

 The Terminology Forum is for creating new Cree words.
 Editors are Cree language specialists, teachers, linguists, translators.
 Areas of word creation include medical terminology, justice, information technology.